foldda/rda/README.md

 ### The Rda Class

-In the concept of "plain box" data transportation, if we think about using an RDA string as a container used all the program cares are to "pack" its data into the container before the transportation, and "unpack" its data after the transportation.
-That is why in the API, an RDA string is modeled as a data container object that has setter and getter methods for storing data into and retrieve data from it.
+If we think an RDA string is the container used in late-binding data transportation, a program would only care about "packing" its data into the container before the transportation, and "unpacking" its data after the transportation, rather than care about how the end RDA string would be formatted.
+So in the API, it hides the RDA encoding details and models an RDA string a data container object that has setter and getter methods for storing data into and retrieve data from it.

 ```csharp
 class Rda